puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Purpose**:

-This fact provides an alphabetic list of usable file systems that can be used for block devices like hard drives, media cards, etc.
+Provide an alphabetic list of usable file systems that can be used for block devices like hard drives, media cards, etc.

 **Resolution**: